yarnpkg/rfcs/accepted/0000-plug-an-play.md

 As a data point, we encountered no problem at Facebook with adding `--ignore-scripts` to all of our Yarn invocations.
 The two main projects we're aware of that still use postinstall scripts are `fsevents` (which is optional, and whose absence didn't cause us any harm), and node-sass (which is currently working on [a WebAssembly port](https://github.com/sass/node-sass/issues/2011)).

-### B. cross-installs break the model
+### B. Cross-installs break the model

 Plug'n'Play relies on the fact that it knows the whole dependency tree.
 This causes issues when a package tries to require a file located in another entirely different part of the filesystem.

 The current implementation partially solves this by having a fallback on the regular Node resolution when files located outside of the dependency tree make require calls.
 Unfortunately, this doesn't work well with other projects that have themselves been installed using Plug'n'Play.
 We think this shouldn't happen under normal circumstances, and as a result have decided it wasn't blocking the proposal.

-### C. the package manager becomes the hub to run the project
+### C. The package manager becomes the hub to run the project

 This is more a philosophical issue than a technical one.
 In order to make it easier for users to work with Plug'n'Play, Yarn recommends calling scripts through `yarn run`, and running Javascript files using `yarn node` (both of which are commands that have been available for some time now).
 They both automatically insert the Plug'n'Play hook if needed, making the whole thing transparent to the user.
 As a downside, it also means that the package manager also becomes the preferred way to run scripts.

 The easiest solution would be for Node to implement native support for loading Plug'n'Play if detected.
 This is obviously not something that can be taken lightly, so this will only become viable once Plug'n'Play will have proven its value.

-### D. tools relying on crossing package boundaries in order to load their plugins need help
+### D. Tools relying on crossing package boundaries in order to load their plugins need help

 Some packages try to require packages they don't directly depend on for legit reasons.
 Most of those are trying to do this in order to reference plugins that their users declared in their configuration.
 Since they don't list those plugins in their dependencies (nor should they have to), Plug'n'Play is supposed to deny them access.

 In order to solve this, Plug'n'Play details a special case when a package makes a require call to a package it doesn't own but that the top-level has listed as one of its dependencies.
 In such a case, the require call will succeed, and the path that will be returned will be the exact same one as the one that would be obtained if the top-level package was making the call.

-### E. edit-in-place workflows need different tools
+### E. Edit-in-place workflows need different tools

 A quite common debug pattern is to manually edit the `node_modules` files in order to alter the behavior of the program and debug it more easily (by adding `console.log` statements, for example).
 Since the `node_modules` folders don't exist anymore, this isn't directly possible anymore.